mobweb/MobWeb_ReferralCoupon/README.md

-# MobWeb_ReferalCoupon extension for Magento
+# MobWeb_ReferralCoupon extension for Magento

 Send a coupon code to a customer after he refers a new customer to your store and this referred user places an order.
 Works with anonymous checkout as well if the user creates an account before or during checkout.
-Each referal will get the referrer only one coupon code, altough an abusive user could easily bypass this limitation by just checking out without creating an account.
+Each referral will get the referrer only one coupon code, altough an abusive user could easily bypass this limitation by just checking out without creating an account.

 ## Installation

 Install using [colinmollenhour/modman](https://github.com/colinmollenhour/modman/).

-In your Admin Panel, go to System -> Configuration -> Sales -> Referal Coupon.
+In your Admin Panel, go to System -> Configuration -> Sales -> Referral Coupon.
 There you have to select the coupon and the transactional email that should be used to send that coupon.

 ## Questions?
 Need help?